theobaur13/tool-sharing-website/README.md

 # launches website to localhost
 py wsgi.py

-#resets the database with the values in db_maker.py
+# resets the database with the values in db_maker.py
 py db_maker.py

+# asks for a tool name, then sets the rental period to 1 hour before current time
+py reset_rental_end.py
 ```

 ## Contributing